The Best Gym Workout Plan For Gaining Muscle

 Frequency of workouts

 Most scientific studies on the matter conclude that a muscle needs to be worked at least two or three times a week in order to see it change and grow.
 This means you should aim to gym at least two times a week, up to a maximum of six times.
-It may be tempting to gym every day, but rest days are actually crucial when it comes to build muscle.
+It may be tempting to train every day, but rest days are actually crucial when it comes to building muscle.

 Volume